Drkongy/SuffixJava/README.md

 # SuffixJava
-A suffix maker that would give a big double value a number.
+A suffix maker that would give a big double value a prefix / suffix